Why Fans Think True Thompson Accidentally Revealed the Name of Kylie Jenner's Baby Boy - E! Online

 "I could be completely off," the vlogger said.
 "It could be Sunny.
 But I don't know, I'm kind of feeling Snowy."

 Others, however, weren't convinced.
-"Ngl I think True just wanted his name to be snow," a social media user wrote.
+"Ngl I think True just wanted his name to be Snowy," a social media user wrote.
 Chimed in another, "It's def not Snowy."

 "We're just not ready to share yet," she said on an episode of The Late Late Show earlier this month.
 "You know, Travis…one day he'll be like 'Ooh, this seems kind of cool' and change it again.
 So, we're just not officially probably going to change it until maybe…"